this-is-tobi/homelab/docs/03-infrastructure.md

 ## Gateway

 A host is configured as the gateway to the local network (*i.e handle all incoming traffic*).
-It runs various services deployed via docker :
+It runs various services deployed with systemd :

 - [Openvpn](https://openvpn.net/) for external access to the local network (*i.e from internet*).
 An openvpn client conf is generated for each admin user declared in ansible `group_vars`.
 - [Haproxy](https://www.haproxy.org/) for loadbalancing all incoming external requests (*ports 80 & 443*) to the k3s cluster and loadbalancing k3s api server (*port 6443*).